What is a Carotid Endarterectomy?

 After the patient has received general anesthesia, a carotid endarterectomy will begin with an incision made in the neck to expose the narrowed carotid artery.
-A shunt is put in place to direct blood flow away from the area being operated on.
+Following the incision, the surgeon will place clamps on the artery, above and below the blockage, to temporarily stop blood flow.
+Next, in the area we will operate on, the surgeon will place a shunt to direct blood flow away.
 The surgeon opens the artery and removes the plaque, usually in one piece.
 We graft a vein from the leg onto the carotid artery in order to widen it.
 Finally, we remove the shunt and close all incisions.
 The carotid endarterectomy procedure usually takes two hours.

-The doctor requires a hospital stay for the patient after a carotid endarterectomy.
+Following a carotid endarterectomy, the doctor will require a hospital stay for the patient.
 The patient may continue day-to-day activities about a week after surgery, as long as it doesn’t involve strenuous physical labor.
-Neck aches may last for about 2 weeks following the surgery It is important that the patient not to turn their head too fast during the recovery period.
+Neck aches may last for about 2 weeks following the surgery.
+Also, it is important for the patient not to turn their head too fast during the recovery period.

 Carotid endarterectomy risks